-The browser extension Shipright Catch makes it super fast for anyone in the company to log feature requests, needs, and pain points expressed by users.
-It helps store such feedback in seconds instead of minutes (or even worse: not tracking them at all).
-Read more in detail on capturing product feedback exactly works right here.
+Shipright Catch, our browser extension for Chrome and Firefox, makes it super easy to log feature requests, needs, and pain points that bubble up in when talking with users.
+You can store feedback in seconds instead of minutes like before (or even worse: not tracking it at all).
+Read more in detail on capturing product feedback right here.

 When you submit feedback from the tool you are working in (like Intercom, Zendesk, Hubspot, SalesForce, etc), Shipright will keep you in the loop on whatever happens with that feedback through e-mail digests.

 Once you open your invite mail, we'll guide you through the installation and a quick example of how to use the extension.

 Using Requests for product decisions

 When product feedback is being logged, the product team will end up with one repository that provides a holistic view upon requests, needs, or pain points from all customers.

 The repository of Insights is also useful when product initiatives have already been planned, and there's a need to look for context on a product component or feature.
-Since you can easily see all the feedback and the customers that expressed it, this could be your starting point for further user research as well.
+You can easily see all the feedback and the customers that expressed it, which you could use for further user research as well.